The Nuts and Bolts of Developing Named Scholarships

 The Beulah Hill Tinsley Scholarship, Mary E. Crook Jones Scholarship, Roswell Cunningham Wilson Scholarship, and the Miriam Hardee Wilson Scholarship have all been funded by Thomas L. Wilson ’47, Rock Hill, South Carolina.
 The students who receive these scholarships must be from North Carolina, South Carolina, or China.

 The Skip Liles Golf Scholarship was established in honor of Skip Liles ’69 by his wife, Susan Liles ’71.
-The recipient of this scholarship will be a Mars Hill College golfer.
+The recipient of this scholarship will be a Mars Hill University golfer.

 - Are perpetual

 - Corpus (principal) is preserved

 - Requires minimum $20,000 investment, which can be funded over a five-year period.

 - Awards will be made as a percentage of investment income, based on the corpus amount, as set by the Board of Trustees.
 This amount is currently 5%.

 Recent Scholarships achieving endowed status: